Updated on September 12, 2023

 It is important to distinguish between marital and separate property because your separate property will remain your own property moving forward, but the dividing line between separate and marital property often becomes a sticking point in a divorce.

 Those assets that you bring into your marriage with you and that you keep separate throughout your marriage amount to separate property, but keeping the property separate can be exceptionally difficult.
+Assets can lose their separate classification for all of the following reasons:

 For example, if you bring an IRA (or another kind of retirement account) into your marriage with you, its original value will likely remain your separate property, but any increase in its value over the years will probably be deemed marital property.
 Learn more about dividing retirement accounts by reading “Is My Spouse Entitled to My Retirement Benefits in a Texas Divorce?”